ahmernajar/zero-shot-learning/README.md

 # zero-shot-learning

 Zero shot learning consists in training a machine/agent with little training data and then test it on a  similar or random environment

+This is the implementation for our Research Paper https://drive.google.com/open?id=1a5Q62FzEZ5-GMdf5X1v9MgETvOqhRshe

 In this respository i have used three methods to solve the zero shot learning problem on UAV I do this project on Parrot-BeBop-2 Drone

 # REQUIRMENTS